You’ve probably heard of vanilla being used in many desserts and drinks.

 Beanilla says to store your vanilla extract at room temp and out of direct sunlight (with a nifty recipe for making your own vanilla extract from vanilla beans, too!)

 Amber glass bottles like these are good for storing vanilla.

 How to use vanilla extract

-- Add it in cookies, crème Brulee, and other desserts.
+- Add it in cookies, crème Brulee, and CookingChew’s Easy Vanilla Custard and other desserts.

 - Use it with different kinds of fancy smoothies and cocktails.

-- Add a few drops to caramelized roasted vegetables to enhance their taste
+- Add a few drops to caramelized roasted vegetables to enhance their sweet taste.

-- Use it as a substitute for wine in your risotto by adding a few tablespoons of it.
+- Use it as a substitute for wine in your risotto by adding a few drops of it.

 Vanilla extract is easily one the perfect flavors to add to savory foods, desserts, and even drinks.

 But if you want to go the extra mile, try making home-made vanilla ice cream.